 The Renewable Portfolio Standard has set a target for Nevada's utilities to generate 25% of the total electricity from renewable sources by 2025.
 The Bureau of Land Management (BLM) administers 67 percent of Nevada's land base, thus having the potential to make significant contributions to the Nation’s renewable energy portfolio.

 Much progress has been made, with the approval of the first solar projects ever on Nevada public lands in October/November 2010.
-More progress lies ahead as work continues on review of priority projects for 2012, listed below.
+More progress lies ahead as work continues on review of priority projects, listed below.

 Approved Renewable Energy Projects